Skip to content

 ## Future directions

-- **More Japanese evaluation datasets**
+- **New datasets: More Japanese evaluations**

-- **Chain-of-Thought evaluation**
+- **New evaluation system: Chain-of-Thought evaluation**

 ## Acknowledgements

-Built by the research consortium **LLM-jp**, the Open Japanese LLM Leaderboard is proudly sponsored by the **[National Institute of Informatics](https://www.nii.ac.jp/en/)** in Tokyo, Japan in collaboration with the high-performance computing platform, **[MDX](https://mdx.jp/)** program.
+Built by the research consortium **LLM-jp**, the Open Japanese LLM Leaderboard is proudly sponsored by the **[National Institute of Informatics](https://www.nii.ac.jp/en/)** in Tokyo, Japan in collaboration with the high-performance computing platform, **[mdx](https://mdx.jp/)** program.

-We would like to extend our gratitude to **Prof. Yusuke Miyao** and **Namgi Han** from the *University of Tokyo* for their scientific consultation and guidance, as well as, **Clémentine Fourrier** and **Toshihiro Hayashi** of Hugging Face that has assisted with the integration and customization of their new evaluation framework and leaderboard template.
+We would like to extend our gratitude to **Prof. Yusuke Miyao** and **Namgi Han** from the *University of Tokyo* for their scientific consultation and guidance, as well as **Clémentine Fourrier** and **Toshihiro Hayashi** of *Hugging Face* that has assisted with the integration and customization of their new evaluation framework and leaderboard template.